 If all standards are met, a proposal must also pass a review by the Census Bureau’s Oﬀice of Analysis and Executive Support.
 If approved by the Census Bureau, the proposal may also require approval by the federal agency sponsoring the survey or supplying the administrative data.

-Access to the YRDC is restricted to Census Bureau employees or researchers who have Special Sworn Status (SSS) with the Census Bureau.
+Access to the YFSRDC is restricted to Census Bureau employees or researchers who have Special Sworn Status (SSS) with the Census Bureau.
 Each researcher must obtain security clearance by undergoing a background check to become a Special Sworn Status employee of the Census Bureau, and must sign and make a sworn statement about preserving the conﬁdentiality of the data.
-Researchers are not permitted to remove any data or any analysis results from the RDC unless it passes a disclosure avoidance review.
+Researchers are not permitted to remove any data or any analysis results from the FSRDC unless it passes a disclosure avoidance review.